 2018-19 Concert Season

 Join us for our 2018-19 season, from great masterpieces to rarely heard gems.
-Save money and get the best seats: renew your current subscription or purchase a new subscription.
-To order by phone, or for additional assistance, call our box office at 312.551.1414 Monday through Friday, 10 am to 5 pm.
-Single tickets go on sale July 16.
+Save money and get the best seats: call our box office at 312.551.1414 Monday through Thursday, 10 am to 5 pm, or Friday, 10 am to 1 pm.
+Due to unprecedented demand for subscriptions, single tickets will not go on sale until July 23.
+Secure your place in line: purchase 3 concerts (or more) before midnight on July 22 and save 25% over regular single ticket prices.

 The Mozart Requiem